sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 25-10-2024

+- https://seattledataguy.substack.com/p/should-you-build-a-custom-data-orchestration Should You Build a Custom Data Orchestration System?

 # 24-10-2024

 - https://moderndata101.substack.com/p/the-power-combo-of-ai-agents The Power Combo of AI Agents and the Modular Data Stack: AI that Reasons